Kyushu with Teenagers Itinerary: A Family Travel Plan for Active Older Kids (2026)

 Day 1 — Arrive Fukuoka, yatai night

-Land at Fukuoka airport, hotel check-in, take teens to Tenjin yatai for the iconic Fukuoka night-food experience.
+Land at Fukuoka airport, hotel check-in, then take teens to the Tenjin yatai stalls for the iconic Fukuoka night-food experience.
 Stay: Fukuoka.

 Day 2 — Fukuoka day with teen-favorites